james-crowley/circleci-boot-camp/lab-2/README.md

-# AWS Ambassador - Guardrails at Scale: Ensuring Compliance and Security in the Enterprise with CircleCI
+# Guardrails at Scale: Ensuring Compliance and Security in the Enterprise with CircleCI

-Welcome to the second hands-on lab for the AWS Ambassador CircleCI program!
+Welcome to the second hands-on lab for the CircleCI Boot Camp!
 This repository contains all the code and resources needed to complete the lab titled "Guardrails at Scale: Ensuring Compliance and Security in the Enterprise with CircleCI."
 In this lab, we focus on implementing guardrails and best practices to ensure compliance and security within enterprise CI/CD pipelines using CircleCI.

 ## Prerequisites